 One day I realized my attitude and my lack of love was not pleasing to my God.
-The Holy Spirit is the one Who showed me the truth about my attitude.
-The Spirit, my Purifier, was inviting me to let Him make my heart more pure and clean like Jesus.
+The Holy Spirit showed me the truth about my attitude.
+The Spirit was inviting me to let Him make my heart more pure and clean like Jesus’.

 He knows far better than we do how much we need our Purifier, the Holy Spirit.

 We can only see our sin and opposition to God as the Holy Spirit shows it to us.
-Once I see what the Holy Spirit has shown me about my heart, I have a choice of surrendering to Him and His desires, which are for my good and the good of others, or refusing.
+Once I see what the Holy Spirit has shown me about my heart, I have a choice of either refusing out of pride or surrendering to Him and His desires, which are for my good and the good of others.

 It is then, when surrendered to the will of the Spirit, that my motives can become pure.
 Only He can produce purity in my heart.

-With our neighbor child, I knew my opinion, my sense of what was right, didn’t matter before a holy God.
+With this neighbor child, I knew my opinion, my sense of what was right, didn’t matter before a holy God.
 Jesus loved this child and died for this child as much as He did for me.
-My proud, better-than heart could only be changed by Jesus.
+My proud heart could only be changed by Jesus.

 I surrendered to the whisper of the Spirit and prayed God would give me His love because mine was insufficient.
 I asked Him to remove the coldness in my heart and replace it with His love that was pure, kind, patient, compassionate, did not act unbecomingly or take into account a wrong suffered.

-These qualities of love in First Corinthians 13 and the Fruit of the Spirit in Galatians 5 are not possible for me to produce.
+These qualities of love in 1 Corinthians 13, and the fruit of the Spirit described in Galatians 5:22-23, are not possible for me to produce.
 Only the Spirit of Christ can produce these holy, God-like qualities in me.